William C. deMille

 William Churchill deMille (July 25, 1878 – March 5, 1955), also spelled de Mille or De Mille, was an American screenwriter and film director from the silent film era through the early 1930s.
 He was also a noted playwright prior to moving into film.
 Once he was established in film he specialized in adapting Broadway plays into silent films.

 Biography

-DeMille was born in Washington, North Carolina on July 25 1878, to Henry Churchill de Mille, an actor and playwright from North Carolina, and Matilda Beatrice Samuel, who was also a play and screenwriter.
-His father was a Christian whilst his mother was born to a German-Jewish family in Liverpool but converted to her husband's faith.
+DeMille was born in Washington, North Carolina on July 25, 1878, to Henry Churchill de Mille, an actor and playwright from North Carolina, and Matilda Beatrice Samuel, who was also a play and screenwriter.
+His father was a Christian while his mother was born to a German-Jewish family in Liverpool but converted to her husband's faith.

 William was the elder brother of Cecil B. DeMille, who altered the capitalization of his last name when he went to Hollywood, claiming that it fit better on marquees.
 (William continued to be known as "de Mille", and his daughter Agnes also chose "de Mille".)
 William received a bachelor's degree from Columbia University followed by graduate studies at the Academy of Dramatic Arts, at schools in Germany, and a second stint at Columbia studying under Brander Matthews.